zachvalenta/jvns.ca/content/post/2018-07-24-ip-addresses---routing.markdown

 addresses even though it seems like a simple concept, and they said they'd like to learn more.
 Here goes!

+This post is only about IPv4 because I've still never used IPv6.

 ### What's in the IP header?

 Almost every packet your computer sends and receives (with some exceptions like [ARP packets](https://en.wikipedia.org/wiki/Address_Resolution_Protocol)) has an IP header.